Carbai/IBM-Data-Science-Professional-Certificate/README.md

 # IBM-Data-Science-Professional-Certificate
-Collection of material within the Courser course for Data Scientist
+Collection of material within the Coursera course for Data Scientist